Chalk it up as a chance to learn from your mistakes. There are things you can do to make sure this doesn’t happen again.

 Like many plant-based products, Sea Moss have a shelf life.
 Sea moss gel has a shelf life and can go bad if it is not stored properly or used within a sufficient amount of time.

 Other forms of sea moss have a shelf life too, so it is important to know how to store these preparations to make sure they last as long as possible and stay as potent as possible while you are using them.

-In this article, you will learn how to properly store various forms of sea moss and how to extend the shelf life of your sea moss so you can get the maximum benefits from this powerful plant.
+In this article, you will learn how to properly store various forms of sea moss and how to extend the shelf life of your sea moss so you can get the maximum benefits from this powerful sea plant.

 How to Properly Store Sea Moss

 The container may be just as important as where it is stored when it comes to keeping your sea moss fresh for as long as possible.

-- Store sea moss gel and oil infusions in tinted glass bottles if possible.
+Store sea moss gel and oil infusions in tinted glass bottles if possible.
 Sunlight can damage plant-remedies, so tinted glass helps further protect your product from UV rays that might reduce potency.

-- Water content in any formulation is a good way to invite mold.
+Water content in any formulation is a good way to invite mold.
 Sea moss gel has high water content, so it is important to keep it in the refrigerator in an airtight bottle between uses.
 This will hold off mold growth.

-How to Store Sea Moss Gel
+How to Properly Store Sea Moss Gel

 The best way to store sea moss gel is in a tinted glass jar that is sterile.
 Unlike aluminum or plastic, glass doesn’t leach toxins.
 It is easy to clean and can be sterilized easily.
 Store this jar in the refrigerator between uses.